How To Frame With Stained Glass Zinc Came

-After soldering your stain glass, the next question is how to deal with the edges.
-If you have a heavier panel that needs a bit of strength, or want a definite border for artistic reasons, then a zinc frame is your answer.
+A stained glass zinc came frame is a good option for the edges of your panel.
+This is for a couple of reasons.
+If you have a heavier panel that needs a bit of strength, or want a definite border for artistic reasons, then a stained glass zinc frame is your answer.

-This stain glass tutorial shows you how to measure, cut and solder a mitered frame together for a professional look.
+This stained glass tutorial shows you how to measure, cut and solder a mitred zinc came frame together for a professional look.
 Your glasswork is worth it!

 What You Need

-60/40 solder, flux, soldering iron and stand, wet sponge, Q-tips or cheap brush to apply the flux, your panel, cork or soft wood board, fine felt tip pen, push pins to hold the zinc in place, zinc came, set square, metal file and a came saw or fine-toothed hack saw.
-There are special saws for this (including electric!), but I moved the blade of my hack saw down a bit and it works fine.
+Essential: 60/40 solder, flux, soldering iron and stand, wet sponge, Q-tips or cheap brush to apply the flux, your panel, cork or soft wood board, fine felt tip pen, push pins to hold the zinc came in place, zinc came, set square, metal file and a came saw or fine-toothed hack saw.
+There are special saws for this, including electric ones.
+You don’t need to buy anything expensive at this stage.
+Just move the blade of your hack saw down a bit and it will work fine.

-First of all you need to cut the zinc came to fit.
+First of all you need to cut the zinc came to fit the panel.
 Mitered edges (those cut on a 45 degree angle) are best, otherwise you have an ugly view down the inside of the zinc came at each corner.

 1. Measuring the zinc came